NolanNicholson/GunCon2-MiSTer/README.md

 - PSX: Basic GunCon emulation has been implemented, but the horizontal scale is not correct due to resource constraints.
 The MiSTer executable in this repo contains a patch that corrects any lightgun-type inputs being sent to the PSX.
-  With this calibration, performance is good overall, though "shoot offscreen to reload" is not yet working correctly, and there are some detection issues when shooting at dark areas of the screen.
+  With this calibration, performance is good overall, though there are some detection issues when shooting at dark areas of the screen.
-  The Konami Justifier is not supported.

   Note: The GunCon in the PSX core uses the following buttons from the standard gamepad:
   - Circle: maps to Trigger